Albert Einstein: Touring the US (1930–1931)

 Einstein next traveled to California, where he met Caltech president and Nobel laureate Robert A. Millikan.
 His friendship with Millikan was "awkward", as Millikan "had a penchant for patriotic militarism", where Einstein was a pronounced pacifist.
 During an address to Caltech's students, Einstein noted that science was often inclined to do more harm than good.

 This aversion to war also led Einstein to befriend author Upton Sinclair and film star Charlie Chaplin, both noted for their pacifism.
 Carl Laemmle, head of Universal Studios, gave Einstein a tour of his studio and introduced him to Chaplin.
 They had an instant rapport, with Chaplin inviting Einstein and his wife, Elsa, to his home for dinner.
 Chaplin said Einstein's outward persona, calm and gentle, seemed to conceal a "highly emotional temperament", from which came his "extraordinary intellectual energy".

-Chaplin's film, City Lights, was to premiere a few days later in Hollywood, and Chaplin invited Einstein and Elsa to join him as his special guests.
+Chaplin's film City Lights was to premiere a few days later in Hollywood, and Chaplin invited Einstein and Elsa to join him as his special guests.
 Walter Isaacson, Einstein's biographer, described this as "one of the most memorable scenes in the new era of celebrity".
 Chaplin visited Einstein at his home on a later trip to Berlin and recalled his "modest little flat" and the piano at which he had begun writing his theory.
 Chaplin speculated that it was "possibly used as kindling wood by the Nazis".
+Einstein and Chaplin were cheered at the premiere of the film.
+Chaplin said to Einstein, "They cheer me because they understand me, and they cheer you because no one understands you."

-1933: Emigration to the US
+Emigration to the US (1933)

 In February 1933, while on a visit to the United States, Einstein knew he could not return to Germany with the rise to power of the Nazis under Germany's new chancellor, Adolf Hitler.

 While at American universities in early 1933, he undertook his third two-month visiting professorship at the California Institute of Technology in Pasadena.
 In February and March 1933, the Gestapo repeatedly raided his family's apartment in Berlin.
 He and his wife Elsa returned to Europe in March, and during the trip, they learned that the German Reichstag had passed the Enabling Act on 23 March, transforming Hitler's government into a de facto legal dictatorship, and that they would not be able to proceed to Berlin.
 Later on, they heard that their cottage had been raided by the Nazis and Einstein's personal sailboat confiscated.
 Upon landing in Antwerp, Belgium on 28 March, Einstein immediately went to the German consulate and surrendered his passport, formally renouncing his German citizenship.
 The Nazis later sold his boat and converted his cottage into a Hitler Youth camp.